-FY 2016 Activity: TAN 2015 was sold on September 22, 2014 with a par of \$115 million.
-9 bids were submitted with the winning bid offered by RBC Capital Markets.
-The coupon rate of the note was 1.25% with a net interest cost of 0.086%.
-The transaction closed on September 25, 2014 and the issue was paid in full on January 30, 2015.
-As of June 30, 2015, the District has no outstanding TANs.

-Subsequent Event: TAN 2016 will be sold on September 21, 2016 with a par of \$115 million.
-10 bids were submitted with the winning bid offered by PNG Capital markets.
+FY 2017 Activity: TANS 2016 was sold on September 21, 2016 with a par of \$115 million.
+10 bids were submitted with the winning bid offered by PNC Capital markets.
 The coupon rate of the note was 2% with a net interest cost of 0.814%.
-The transaction was closed on October 11, 2016 and will mature on August 31, 2017.
+The transaction was closed on October 11, 2016 and matured on August 31, 2017.

+Subsequent Event: TAN 2017 was sold on September 26, 2017 with a par of \$115 million.
+8 bids were submitted with the winning bid offered by JP Morgan Securities LLC.
+The coupon rate of the note was 3% with a net interest cost of 0.985%.
+The transaction was closed on October 10, 2017 and will mature on August 31, 2018.

 General Information: The School District uses various types of hedges, or swaps, to reduce the borrowing costs associated with long-term debt.
 Simply stated, a swap is a financial contract between two parties, or "counterparties".
 Swaps are a type of derivative, i.e. its price is derived from the price of an underlying index, bond rate, etc. For example, the District has used interest rate swaps to convert variable rate debt to a "synthetic" fixed rate, thus reducing the overall borrowing cost.
-A summary and graphical representation of each transaction can be found on pages 15-17.
+A summary and graphical representation of each transaction can be found on pages 14 - 16.